Rinku Ghosh

-Early Life

-Rinku Ghosh was born on 30th August, 1981 in Kerala, India in a Bengali Hindu family.
-Her father Mr. Durgadas Ghosh is a retired Ex-Navy Officer who served Indian Navy for several years and her Mother Late Mrs. Chanda Ghosh was a home maker.
-She also has a younger sibling.
-Her younger sister was studious whereas Rinku Ghosh was not much inclined towards her academics.
-However, since her childhood she took great interest in art related fields such as dance and drama.

-She is Distinction holder in Bharat natyam and holds a degree (Veesharad) in the same as well.
-She started her career in TVC's such as Medimix, Rexona, Kelvinator etc and post this she further explored the film industry and Television industry.

 Career

 Television serials

 Rinku Ghosh's first television role was on the serial Durgesh Nandinii as a lead actress which was telecast on Sony TV in 2007.
 She was next seen in Mohe Rang De as the main antagonist.
 She was also known for her performance in Ek Safar Aisa Kabhi Socha Na Tha in 2009.
 In 2012, she appeared in Dhaniya Ka Thana which was aired on Anjan TV.
 In 2013, she played the role of Mohini Faujdar in the sitcom Mrs. Pammi Pyarelal on Colors TV and in Imtihaan in 2010.
 Later in 2018 she appeared as a celebrity judge for the show Big Memsaab on Big Ganga Channel and in 2021, she was a celebrity judge for Memsaab No 1 which was telecast on Zee Ganga.

+Television

 Filmography

 Rinku Ghosh made her film debut in the 2000 Bengali film Jai Maa Durga, in which she was cast opposite Deboshree Roy, Arun Govil and Abhishek Chatterjee.
 She made her Telugu debut in Raave Na Chaliya with Sai Kiran as a co-actor in 2001.
 In 2002, she was seen in a Hindi film Bharat Bhagya Vidhata (as Sapna).
 The year 2003 saw her multiple film releases such as Hindi film Tumse Milke Wrong Number and Koi Hai.
 She did her first Bhojpuri Motion Picture in the film Suhagan Bana Sajna Hamaar in 2004.
 In 2005, she worked in the Hindi film titled Mumbai Godfather.
 She then appeared in Daroga Babu I Love You, "Balidaan", "Saat Saheliyan", "Rakhwala", and "Nagina".